mindbat/track2-functional/THE-CHAT-RETURNS.md

 arguments: a conversation database, a name, and a new message.
-Unlike the `mutating-add-message` function, this function will leave the original conversation database unchanged and return an entirely new conversation database that reflects what the new stat of the converation is after the new information has been added.
+Unlike the `mutating-add-message` function, this function will leave the original conversation database unchanged and return an entirely new conversation database that reflects what the new state of the conversation is after the new information has been added.
 1. A shorthand syntax called _destructuring_ is used to get important fields from the original conversation.
 This removes several redundant